-The Possibility of Movement is a series of photographs exploring physical and emotional immobility.
+The Possibility of Movement is a series of photographs about emotional immobility.

 I started to think about this project two years ago at a period in my life when I felt very stuck.
 I had recently moved to London, I had a good job in safeguarding children but few friends in this huge city and I was, in truth, lonely.
 I was also missing my daughter who lives 150 miles away in my home town.